 Online payments are made using a PIN-less debit card that is part of the PULSE, STAR or NYCE networks.
 Payments made with these debit cards are not considered credit card payments.
 These payments are due on the first day of each month.
-For more information about paying your premiums online, please call Member Services (phone numbers are printed on the back cover of this booklet) or visit www.floridablue.com/medicare.
+For more information about paying your Part D late enrollment penalty online, please call Member Services (phone numbers are printed on the back cover of this booklet) or visit www.floridablue.com/medicare.